The maternity week

 Are you fully breastfeeding?
 Then your baby needs extra vitamins:

-Vitamin K: from day 8 to 3 months, 150 micrograms per day.
+Vitamin K: from day 8 up to 3 months, 150 micrograms per day.

 Vitamin D: from day 8, 10 micrograms daily, until your child is 4 years old.